StanfordSpezi/SpeziChat/README.md

 > [!IMPORTANT]
 > If your application is not yet configured to use Spezi, follow the [Spezi setup article](https://swiftpackageindex.com/stanfordspezi/spezi/documentation/spezi/initial-setup) to setup the core Spezi infrastructure.

+### 2. Configure target properties

+As [SpeziChat](https://swiftpackageindex.com/stanfordspezi/spezichat/documentation/spezichat) is utilizing the [SpeziSpeech](https://github.com/StanfordSpezi/SpeziSpeech) module under the hood for speech interaction capabilities, one needs to ensure that your application has the necessary permissions for microphone access and speech recognition.
+Follow the steps below to configure the target properties within your Xcode project:

+- Open your project settings in Xcode by selecting *PROJECT_NAME > TARGET_NAME > Info* tab.
+- You will need to add two entries to the `Custom iOS Target Properties` (so the `Info.plist` file) to provide descriptions for why your app requires these permissions:
+   - Add a key named `Privacy - Microphone Usage Description` and provide a string value that describes why your application needs access to the microphone.
+This description will be displayed to the user when the app first requests microphone access.
+   - Add another key named `Privacy - Speech Recognition Usage Description` with a string value that explains why your app requires the speech recognition capability.
+This will be presented to the user when the app first attempts to perform speech recognition.

+These entries are mandatory for apps that utilize microphone and speech recognition features.
+Failing to provide them will result in your app being unable to access these features.

 ## Examples